 - When you contact us to make an appointment we may ask if you are self-isolating or have tested positive for this virus.

 - When you arrive for your appointment then, if possible, please wait in your car and telephone reception to let us know you have arrived.
 We will call you or come for you when it is your turn; we wish to reduce the number of people in the waiting areas to a minimum.
+We may not need you to enter the building at all and may speak to you outside, telephone you with questions and only take you pet in for examination or treatment.
+Please bring your mobile telephone with you.
+If you have one we request that you wear a face-covering or mask.

 - We ask that only one member of the family attends with a pet.